5 Postmates Scams Delivery Drivers Should Be Aware Of

 A guide to some of the most common Postmates scams that delivery drivers should avoid when working the Postmates Fleet.

-We ranked Postmates as one of our best delivery apps jobs to work for in 2021.
+We ranked Postmates as one of our best delivery apps jobs to work for.
 Most of the best delivery app jobs are similar, you can deliver food or essentials to others by car or bike and get paid.

 You likely make more depending on how much tip you get, but overall each service provides a similar experience.